yash-dynamo/hotstuff-cli/README.md

 - `auth setup` asks for both values every time and overwrites the old file.
 - The CLI checks the signer against the account's authorized agents before sending a trade.
 - If the signer is missing or unauthorized, the command exits with a clear auth message instead of sending the order.
+- `auth status` prints both the account address and signer address so you can confirm they match the intended account context.

 Security reminder: